Are you looking for the best signup form examples online that you can use for inspiration?

 This company believes that adults should play, have fun, and exercise through movements with hula hoops.
 And while they might play hard, they’re also clever business operators.

-Here’s the fullscreen campaign they use:
+Here’s the fullscreen signup form example they use:

 19. Pierre Lechelle